Custom Brass Between-The-Barrel Weights.

 Price for weights is $65 per set, up to 10″ in length, which includes shipping within the United States.
 Weights longer than 10″ will be priced at $6.50 per inch.

 Terms: Due to the custom nature of these weights, all orders must be prepaid.
 Orders are non-refundable after weights have been manufactured, as they are made specifically for your gun.
-Paypal no longer refunds their processing fee for a refunded payment, so if you make a purchase with Paypal and decide to cancel prior to the weights being made, your refund will be reduced by the Paypal fee (2.9% + 30 cents), so please ensure all questions are answered and details are worked out prior to placing your order.
+Electronic payments are no longer being accepted for this product, please use the “Contact Me” page to place you order.

 When you contact me about ordering weights, I’ll need the following information, so please have it available when you contact me: